detox-lend/Voran-7894/retro-files/notes.md

 Kafka Success usually comes to those who are too busy to be looking for it.
 RabbitMQ Monitoring DNS Routing Database Indexing Parallel Processing
 I find that the harder I work, the more luck I seem to have.
 Stay hungry, stay foolish.
 Data Pipeline Cache Invalidation Quantum Computing Great things never come from comfort zones.
 Load Balancing Algorithm Multi-threading Simplicity is the ultimate sophistication.
+Kubernetes Replica Set Pull Request NLP Happiness is not something ready made.
+It comes from your own actions.
+Logging Cloud Deployment Success is how high you bounce when you hit bottom.
+Artificial Intelligence Innovation distinguishes between a leader and a follower.
+Quantum Computing